preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-requests-settings-2-613.png

-You can add a message (not mandatory) for each page, if needed, using the field below the page name.
+You can add a message (not mandatory) for each page, if needed, using the field below the page name, in any or all tenant languages.
+As always, click the flag to change language.

 To remove a page from the list, click the dust bin (this does not affect the template).
 To add additional pages, click the plus.